mattgolub/bci_learning/README.md

-This is the codepack that accompanies ``*Learning by neural reassociation*'' by Matthew D. Golub, Patrick T. Sadtler , Emily R. Oby, Kristin M. Quick, Stephen I. Ryu, Elizabeth C. Tyler-Kabara, Aaron P. Batista, Steven M.
+This is the codepack that accompanies **Learning by neural reassociation** by Matthew D. Golub, Patrick T. Sadtler , Emily R. Oby, Kristin M. Quick, Stephen I. Ryu, Elizabeth C. Tyler-Kabara, Aaron P. Batista, Steven M.
 Chase, and Byron M. Yu., Nature Neuroscience, 2018.
 The article can be